peng-lab/BaSiCPy/README.md

 yarn all-contributors generate # to reflect the changes to README.md
 ```

-For possible contribution, see the [All Contributors documentation](https://allcontributors.org/docs/en/emoji-key).
+For the possible contribution types, see the [All Contributors documentation](https://allcontributors.org/docs/en/emoji-key).

 ## Contributors